gallantlab/hce_v4/README.md

 -------------------
 - Install the [Nvidia Container Toolkit](https://github.com/NVIDIA/nvidia-container-toolkit).
 - Modify the `Dockerfile` to point to your setup (necessary files, mounts, etc).
 - Build the Docker container.
+See [Docker build documentation](https://docs.docker.com/reference/cli/docker/image/build/).
 - Enter the Docker container.
   - Make sure that you have access to GPUs via the command `nvidia-smi`.
 This command should output information about the GPUs available on the machine.
   - Activate the `dcetester` conda environment.